 Firstly the FDA advises that the general public shy away from using copper cookware.
 These pans are designed for an experienced and more importantly a schooled chef.

-The primary advantage of copper is that it requires only low to moderate heat to obtain the best results.
-And its conductivity makes it especially responsive to almost every cooking need.
+The primary advantage is that it requires only low to moderate heat to obtain the best results.
+Its conductivity makes it especially responsive to almost every cooking need.
 Copper has about ten times the heat conductivity of stainless and glass, and twice that of aluminum.
 So why the concern?

-Its primary disadvantage being that it is reactive to acidic foods.
+The primary disadvantage being that it is reactive to acidic foods.
 For today’s jam maker, one that uses added pectin, lower sugar, sugar substitutes or honey this can be an issue.
-Also today’s jam recipes do not always follow the traditional approach.
+Today’s jam recipes do not always follow the traditional approach.

 Traditionally fruit would be prepared, combined with sugar and sit for up to 24 hours before the cooking process would begin.
-For those using copper this was fine as the sugar balanced the acid in the fruit and the mixture would remove the risk of poison.
-Bottom line is Copper and Acid (fruits, tomatoes, vinegar, salt) don’t mix and can make you very ill or kill you if not processed in the correct fashion.
+For those using copper this was fine as the sugar balanced the acid in the fruit.
+The combination would remove the risk of poison.
+Bottom line is un-lined copper cookware and acidic fruits, (tomatoes, vinegars, salts) react to one another when not neutralized.
+This can make you ill or kill you if not processed in the correct fashion.